veryacademy/Python-Challenges/Beginner/Strings/001-string-return-half.md

 # **001-Return half a string**

 Welcome to Python challenges.
-Practice your Python Skills daily with Python challenges.
-In this Python code challenge series we hope to compliment the existing Python courses on this channel.
-Code challenges are for people looking to sharpen their Python skills first at a beginner's level with the ambition to then move into more advanced challenges as we progress.
+Practice your Python Skills daily with Python challenges.Code challenges are for people looking to sharpen their Python skills first at a beginner's level with the ambition to then move into more advanced challenges as we progress.

 #### **Category:** Strings
 #### **Difficulty:** Warm-up/Beginner